-Special event services are bus routes designed to take customer scustomers to a specific venue and are not part of regularly scheduled operations.
+Special event services are bus routes designed to take customer s to a specific venue and are not part of regularly scheduled operations.
 Metro will provide service under contract to other entities only if the provision of these services does not interfere with Metro's ability to meet regularly scheduled service obligations and fits within the scope of the agency's regular operation in terms of route structure, fares, and span of service.
-Special event services will be provided on a full cost recovery basis and in conformance with the agency's charter bus policy which is consistent with FTA Charter Bus regulations.
+Special event services will be provided on a full cost recovery basis and in conformance with the agency's charter bus policy.